StudyFrenchSpanish

 Portuguese dialects around the globe

-Portuguese has multiple dialects with a vibrant history that has influenced several languages.
+Portuguese has multiple dialects and a vibrant history that has influenced several languages.
 Two primary groups of variants are European and Brazilian.

-There are differences in vocabulary, pronunciation, and syntax but can include gaps in grammar.
+There are differences in vocabulary, pronunciation, and syntax, but they can include gaps in grammar.

-The dialects within Portugal can also be further divided into northern dialects and southern & central dialects.
+The dialects within Portugal can also be further divided into northern, southern & central dialects.

-Due to its geographical isolation from Portugal, Brazil has developed a distinct dialect compared to the European one.
+Due to its geographical isolation from Portugal, Brazil has developed a dialect distinct from Europe’s.

 Since almost 80% of Portuguese speakers are Brazilian, Brazilian is the most famous Portuguese dialect globally.